alphadose/ZenQ/README.md

 * Much faster than native channels in both SPSC (single-producer-single-consumer) and MPSC (multi-producer-single-consumer) modes in terms of `time/op`
 * More resource efficient in terms of `memory_allocation/op` and `num_allocations/op` evident while benchmarking large batch size inputs
 * Handles the case where NUM_WRITER_GOROUTINES > NUM_CPU_CORES much better than native channels
+* Selection from multiple ZenQs just like golang's `select{}` ensuring fair selection and no starvation

 Benchmarks to support the above claims [here](#benchmarks)